Skip to content Skip to section navigation

 Surgeons use the following treatment methods to improve blood flow to peripheral vascular areas:

-Whether it’s cardiac, vascular or thoracic disease, the surgeons of NHI work closely with an entire team of referring physicians, nurses and rehab specialists in diagnosing and treating patients, so they can return to an active and healthy life.
+Whether it’s cardiac, vascular or thoracic disease, the surgeons of the Heart Institute work closely with an entire team of referring physicians, nurses and rehab specialists in diagnosing and treating patients, so they can return to an active and healthy life.

 A stand-alone minimally invasive surgical procedure for atrial fibrillation (AF) is now an option for a wider range of patients.
 AF is a progressive, debilitating heart arrhythmia and is associated with a five-fold risk of stroke.
 Recent advances in devices are expected to increase the effectiveness of this procedure in chronic AF sufferers, making it a viable treatment option for a broader group of patients.

-In the area of open-heart surgery, NHI physicians utilize the latest procedures and instruments to treat heart disease; more than 1,500 open-heart procedures annually.
+In the area of open-heart surgery, CHI Health Clinic Heart Institute physicians utilize the latest procedures and instruments to treat heart disease; more than 1,500 open-heart procedures annually.
 Procedures include treatment for blockages in the heart’s blood vessels; repair or replacement of heart valves; and repair of heart muscle due to birth defects, aneurysms, or disease.